Marketing vs Branding: Which One Grows Your Business?

 Make no mistake – brand equity is a genuine financial asset.

-Brand equity represents the premium customers will pay for your branded products or services compared to identical, unbranded alternatives.
+Brand equity is the premium customers are willing to pay for your branded products or services relative to identical, unbranded alternatives.
 It’s why people happily pay £5 for a Starbucks coffee they could make at home for 50p.

 Building brand equity requires: